A mob story about finding inner peace.

 Don Donny looked back at him, lost.
 “A change of heart?
 What do you mean ‘a change of heart’?”

 “I mean, I changed my mind,” answered Willy.
-“You see as I was looking over to him, reaching for my gun, I realized something.
+“You see, as I was looking over to him, reaching for my gun, I realized something.
 It occurred to me how many people I’ve whacked over the years to get to where I am.
 And when I looked inside myself and saw what kind of person I have become…well, it made my stomach turn just a bit.
 Not with regret, not with remorse; it was like when you’ve eaten the same thing every single day for ten years and one day you decide, that’s it.
 I never want to eat this again.
 I’m sick of it.
 I’m tired and worn from it.
 It no longer satisfies me.
 Even the smell is enough to make me nauseous.
 That’s how I feel about all this whacking.

 You see, when I was younger I thought maybe I would have to kill ten, twenty people max to assert my place and be safe from my enemies but, the truth is, it never stops.
 There’s always someone else that needs to be whacked.
 They’re out to whack me before I whack them; I’m out to whack them before they whack me.
 I’ve become a lonely, untrusting and paranoid old man.
 And all of this leaves me feeling very tired and unfulfilled.
 Will there ever be a day that I don’t have to look over my shoulder?
 Will there ever be a day I can stop whacking all these shmucks and settle down?
 A time where I can enjoy my life rather than fighting for it?
 A time of peace?”

-“If wanting to live a life free of looking over my shoulder, free of greed and of pride is called soft.
+“If wanting to live a life free of looking over my shoulder, free of greed and of pride, is called soft.
 Well, it doesn’t sound so bad.
 It sounds kind of nice actually.
 In fact, I would be willing to give away my fortunes to obtain it.”

 “But if we stop killin’ people, howz we gonna punish those no-good-stinkin’ rats when they go to the cops?” asked Southy Joe.

-“I think Willy the Bodybag is on to something.
+Don Donny thought about it for a moment and then said, “I think Willy the Bodybag is on to something.
 The more people we kill, the more enemies we make.
 Maybe, instead of whacking our enemies in the territories we are looking to take over, we can buy them out.
 And then, if they still refuse, then we whack them.”

 “Hey, ya,” said Vinne Malone.
 He appeared as though he had just had a revelation.
 “Give them a chance to join us before we whack them!
 That’s pretty smart, Willy.”